improbable-eng/zeuz-unreal-demo/README.md

 [ShooterGameMode.cpp](Source/ShooterGame/Private/Online/ShooterGameMode.cpp),
 [ShooterGame.Build.cs](Source/ShooterGame/ShooterGame.Build.cs)

-To overcome this, the game server has a [`Discoverability` component](Source/ShooterGame/Private/Online/Discoverability/Discoverability.h) which `POST`s to a matchmaker service ([description below](#the-matchmaker)) to indicate that it is ready to accept connections.
+The game server has a [`Discoverability` component](Source/ShooterGame/Private/Online/Discoverability/Discoverability.h) which periodically `POST`s to a matchmaker service (see [full docs](Docs/server-readiness.md) for matchmaker details) to indicate that it is ready to accept connections.

 Similarly to the [A2S server](#ccu-tracking-a2s-protocol), this component is created by the [game mode (`ShooterGameMode`)](Source/ShooterGame/Private/Online/ShooterGameMode.cpp) and is started during the `BeginPlay` event.
 However, when the match state is `WaitingPostMatch`, we do not wish to have any more players connect to the game server, so the updates are stopped (see [`ShooterGameMode::DefaultTimer`](Source/ShooterGame/Private/Online/ShooterGameMode.cpp)).